n3dst4/gumshoe-fvtt/README.md

 - [x] Collapse or refactor ability types to support powers and maybe General categories.
 - [x] General categories
 - [x] Migration strategery
+- [ ] Configurable trackers (we can do this by adding "showTracker" to the ability definition)
 - [ ] "Short notes" and "Long Notes"
 - [ ] Item images for investigative & general abilities
 - [ ] High-contrast theme